simeononsecurity/simeononsecurity.ch/content/articles/understanding-virtualization_-concepts-and-applications/index.en.md

 ### Hardware Virtualization

 Hardware virtualization is a fundamental concept in virtualization technology.
 It involves creating multiple virtual machines (VMs) on a single physical server, allowing for the efficient use of hardware resources.
 From a cybersecurity perspective, hardware virtualization provides several benefits.
-Firstly, it enables the isolation of different VMs, preventing potential security breaches from spreading across the entire system.
-Secondly, it allows for the implementation of security measures at the hardware level, such as secure boot and hardware-based encryption.
-Lastly, hardware virtualization facilitates the deployment of additional resources, such as virtual firewalls and intrusion detection systems, to enhance the overall security posture.
+First, it enables the isolation of different VMs, preventing potential security breaches from spreading across the entire system.
+Second, it allows for the implementation of security measures at the hardware level, such as secure boot and hardware-based encryption.
+Finally, hardware virtualization facilitates the deployment of additional resources, such as virtual firewalls and intrusion detection systems, to enhance the overall security posture.

 ### Software Virtualization